elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 ## Summary

-The different ways for working with key-value stores in Elixir can be daunting at first, the bottom line is that, between the `Access` module and pattern matching, Elixir developers have a rich set of tools for manipulating complex, potentially nested, data structures.
+There are two different data structures for working with key-value stores in Elixir.
+Alongside the `Access` module and pattern matching, they provide a rich set of tools for manipulating complex, potentially nested, data structures.

 As we conclude this chapter, the important to keep in mind is that you should:

   * Use keyword lists for passing optional values to functions

-  * Use maps for general key-value data structures and when working with known data (by using maps with fixed keys)
+  * Use maps for general key-value data structures

+  * Use maps when working with data that has a predefined set of keys

 Now let's talk about modules and functions.